Read our Frequently Asked Questions (FAQs) to find more about wormeries and composting.

 Worms operate year round, but they work best within the temperature range we humans tend to feel comfortable in.

-Try to avoid using acidic foods in quantity as the worms find acidic conditions uncomfortable.
-We do, however, provide all our Wormeries with an ‘anti-acid’ lime mix which helps.
+Try to avoid using acidic foods in quantity such oranges, lemons and limes and the peel.
+The worms find acidic conditions uncomfortable.
+We supply all our Wormeries with an ‘anti-acid’ lime mix which helps to neutralise an acidic environment.

 Essentially it is a gentle form of calcium which reduces the acidity.
 Most food waste is mildly acidic and worms thrive best at a broadly neutral pH (7).
 A small handful sprinkled over the surface every 4 to 5 weeks will keep the conditions sweet.
 Crushed up eggshells (which are essentially calcium oxide) have the same effect.